ezioeg/iacc/README.md

-# IACC
+## 🤖 IACC (Intelligent Artificial Call Center)
-My iacc (Intelligent Artificial Call Center) is a proof-of-concept project that integrates several AI technologies to simulate an intelligent outbound call center.
-It is capable of making real-time calls, speaking with customers, understanding their responses, and replying intelligently using natural voice synthesis — all in an automated flow.
+Proof-of-concept project integrating multiple AI technologies to simulate an intelligent outbound call center.
+It performs real-time calls, interacts with customers, understands their responses, and replies using natural voice synthesis — all in a fully automated flow.

-## Features
+### Features
 - **Outbound Call Bot Flow**
-  1. Call Handling: Uses Twilio to initiate real phone calls and manage live audio streams.
+  1. **Call Handling**: Uses Twilio to initiate real phone calls and manage live audio streams.
-  2. Text-to-Speech (TTS): Converts predefined scripts and dynamic AI responses into natural-sounding voice using ElevenLabs.
+  2. **Text-to-Speech (TTS)**: Converts predefined scripts and AI-generated responses into natural-sounding voice via ElevenLabs.
-  3. Speech-to-Text (STT): Transcribes real-time customer responses using OpenAI Whisper.
+  3. **Speech-to-Text (STT)**: Transcribes customer speech in real time using OpenAI Whisper.
-  4. Natural Language Processing (NLP): Interprets the customer's intent and generates dynamic responses using GPT-4-turbo from OpenAI.
+  4. **Natural Language Processing (NLP)**: Analyzes customer intent and generates dynamic responses with OpenAI GPT-4-turbo.
-  5. Conversational Loop: The AI continuously listens, processes, and responds, maintaining a natural back-and-forth conversation.
+  5. **Conversational Loop**: Continuously listens, processes, and replies to maintain a natural conversation flow.

 - **Modular Backend**
-  - Built with FastAPI (Python) for speed, scalability, and easy integration of AI and telecom services
+  Built with FastAPI (Python) for high performance, scalability, and easy integration with AI and telecom services.

 ## Technologies Used
 ### Core AI Tools